 I put vegetables in almost any recipe I make which means most of the recipes I’ve posted here at Lettuce Veg Out have vegetables in them!

-Here’s a list of my favourite recipes to make when I have a few vegetables around that need to get used up:
+Here’s a list of my favorite recipes to make when I have a few vegetables around that need to get used up:

 - Mediterranean couscous salad (for vegetables that you enjoy raw)